MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 - chat-teams-channels-revamp
 appliesto:
   - Microsoft Teams
-ms.localizationpriority: normal
+ms.localizationpriority: medium
-description: "For IT admins: Learn how to configure chat and meetings with people outside your organization who use Microsoft Entra ID, Microsoft Teams Essentials, or Skype."
+description: For IT admins: Learn how to configure chat and meetings with people outside your organization who use Microsoft Entra ID, Microsoft Teams Essentials, or Skype.
 ---

 # IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities